38 Clever Ways to Repurpose Old Kitchen Items

 Cookie-Cutter Candle Holder

-Top mason jars with vintage cookie cutters and fill with candy to give as gifts, or use them as pretty kitchen storage jars.
-For more glass jar crafts and ideas, check out this post –> 10 Clever Ways to Upcycle Glass Jars.
+Top mason jars with vintage cookie cutters and fill with candy to give as gifts or use them as pretty kitchen storage.
+Find more glass jar craft ideas here.

 Photo of three large mason jars filled with pink and red candy.
 The top of the jar lids has a different vintage, red handled cookie cutter on it as an lid accent.